epogrebnyak/justpath/README.md

 ### 1. Filter directory names

 `justpath` allows to filter paths that must or must not include a certain string.
-Filtering is case insensitive, `--includes windows` and `--includes Windows` will produce the same result. `--excludes` flag will filter out the directories containing provided string.
+On Windows, filtering is effectively case insensitive, so `--includes windows` and `--includes Windows` usually produce the same result. `--excludes` filters out directories containing the provided string.

 ```console
 λ justpath --sort --includes windows --excludes system32